Nurses Need to be Nurses – compassion is just a gift you might run into or not

 Most people expect some level of compassion from nurses.
 That is OK to a point.
 Compassion and nursing go hand in hand but nurses are not required by law to be compassionate.
 But public perception sometimes think nurses do.
 In the end of the day, nurses don’t necessarily have to be compassionate to be good nurses.

-Nursing and compassion walk hand in hand but there is a fine line here.
-Compassion is not something that is a nursing job description instead is a choice individuals make in their daily and professional lives.
+Nursing and compassion are related to each other at some point.
+But compassion is not a nursing job description, it is a choice professionals make in their careers.
 The problem is that compassion can work against nurses.
 Compassion can even be used for manipulation.
 First we need to clarify what compassion is.

 Patients may benefit from compassionate nurses.
 But compassion is not something that can be just fabricated or mass produced.
 But something just happens spontaneously.